nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ## About Me

 I am a PhD candidate with a focus on Child Psychology and Translational Neuroscience working at The University of North Carolina at Chapel Hill.
-My research investigates neurodevelopmental mechanisms of transdiagnostic risk.
-Specifically, I study how developmental threat exposure (ie, violence) shapes learning, memory, and systems processing emotional and social experiences, and how these neurobiological systems interact with the viscera (ie, autonomic nervous system and gut microbiome).
+My research investigates translational mechanisms of transdiagnostic risk.
+Specifically, I study how  threat exposure (ie, violence) shapes the development of learning, memory, and emotional processing systems.
+Moreover, I study interactions between these neural circuits and peripheral systems (ie, autonomic nervous system and gut microbiome) supporting allostatic processes.

-I use a variety of methodologies and approaches including task-based fMRI and structural MRI, physiology (ie, HRV, EDA), parent-reported and self-report questionnaires, genetic sequencing, psychiatric assessments, behavioral observations, statistical modeling, and machine learning.
+I use a variety of methodologies and approaches including task-based fMRI and structural MRI, physiology (ie, HRV, EDA), questionnaires, genetic sequencing, psychiatric assessments and interviews, behavioral observations, statistical modeling, and machine learning.

 Additionally, I collaborate with scientists across disciplines to explore other topics such as the environmental and neural correlates of cognitive and socioemotional development and psychiatric risk.